-Ball blankets are weighted blankets which reportedly provide sensory stimulation and provide a calming effect which is beneficial for people with ADHD and autism.
-In one study, the researchers found that the time it takes for a child with ADHD to fall asleep is shortened when using a ball blanket to the same time as healthy control subjects.
+Ball blankets are weighted blankets which reportedly provide sensory stimulation and provide a calming effect.
+In one study, researchers found that the time it takes for a child with ADHD to fall asleep is shortened when using a ball blanket to the same time as healthy control subjects.
 In addition, teachers found improvement in both activity levels and attention span of approximately 10% after using the ball blankets.
 Blankets sold by retailers can be very expensive (many hundreds of dollars).

 Our prototype blanket pictured below contains 99 balls and is suitable for a child weighing around 50 pounds.